 Training Course USEE+: Using Social Entrepreneurship in Erasmus+

+As Gandhi said: “be the change you want to see in the world”.
 What does Gandhi have to do with social entrepreneurship?

 Social entrepreneurship is gaining increasing attention, driven by the desire for change and to see the world as it can be, not as it is.
 The global economy and national GDPs rely more each time on social economy and the proposal of ethical business based on transparency, sustainability, and tangible and intangible profits and benefits for all stakeholders.

 The aim of the course is to create awareness about social economy and social enterprises, appreciate the role of social entrepreneurship that creates social change, deepen participants understanding of the world around them, and to inspire them to create a vision where their passion and desire for change meets self-employability.